gitlabhq/gitlab-recipes/install/freebsd/freebsd-10.md

 ===============================

 ##### Preface
-This is essentially a record of how I installed and configured GitLab 7.6 on my FreeBSD server.
-Mileage with this guide may vary of course; different configurations of FreeBSD on different hardware and with different packages may introduce other unexpected issues.
-To make full use of this guide, I suggest reading the [official GitLab installation guide](https://github.com/gitlabhq/gitlabhq/blob/7-6-stable/doc/install/installation.md) fully before attempting anything in here.
+Mileage with this guide may vary; different configurations of FreeBSD on different hardware and with different packages may introduce other unexpected issues.
+To make full use of this guide, read the [official GitLab installation guide](https://github.com/gitlabhq/gitlabhq/blob/7-6-stable/doc/install/installation.md) before attempting anything in here.

+**Note:** These steps were tested on a FreeBSD droplet at DigitalOcean.

 1. Update system and Enable UTF-8
 ---------------------------------